PlayStation Move: Sales

 In October 2010, the PlayStation Move had shipped around 1.5 million units in Europe and 1 million units in North America during its first month of release, figures that Sony felt were selling "extremely well" at the time.
 On 30 November 2010, it was announced that 4.1 million units had been shipped worldwide in the first two months since its release.
 By June 2011, at E3 2011, Sony announced that the PlayStation Move had sold 8.8 million units.
 By November 2012, this figure had grown to 15 million.

 In March 2012 Fergal Gara of Sony UK spoke to Official PlayStation Magazine UK to acknowledge that, the device had not lived up to their expectations, in either their target audience or the software support that had been provided for it.

 Use in recreational therapy

-PlayStation Move is now being actively used in recreational therapy on children that suffer from obesity.
+PlayStation Move has been used in recreational therapy on children that suffer from obesity.
 The Move creates a challenging physical environment for the children.
 In one study, recreational therapists utilized PlayStation Move Fitness.
 The children chose which activity to do and then, they engaged for a period of approximately 30 minutes.
 The recreational therapists monitored the children.